NumEconCopenhagen/projects-2023-adamhjorgensen/dataproject/README.md

 # Data analysis project
-My project is titled "Depreciation rates" and is about depreciation rates across different sectors.
-I might extend the analysis before the exam.
+My project is titled "Markups" and is about depreciation rates across different sectors.

 Structure:
+- markups.ipynb: Results are generated here
 - data
     - external: Mappings and other external inputs
     - processed: Processed data
     - raw: Raw data
-- notebooks
-    - depreciation_rates.ipynb: Results are generated here
 - src
     - data
-        - execute.py: calls extract.py and transform.py
         - extract.py: extracts data from DST's API and stores it in raw data folder
         - transform.py: transforms data and stores it in processed data folder
-    - visualization
-        - visualize.py: Code for plots

 Dependencies: